ankit-rathi/Data-AI-Visual-Notebook/README.md

 This idea became the foundation for the framework explored in this book.

-## The Decision Intelligence System
+## The Decision Intelligence Engine

 About four or five years ago, while working across multiple projects and reflecting on the broader landscape of data and AI systems, I began thinking about how organizations convert observations of the world into decisions and actions.
 This thinking eventually crystallized into a simple conceptual model: